sambessey/sambessey/README.md

 🔭 Currently wrapping my head around AI vision models.
 How to efficiently tune a small model to pick aesthetically pleasing aerial shots from a large body of work based on geolocation, time of day, and altitude.

-  ## How I think about technical writing

-  I spend a lot of my time explaining technical features to non-technical people.
-My articles are my working notes on how I explain these concepts to others: More practical diagrams and code, fewer buzzwords.

   ## Find me

 🔗 [LinkedIn](https://www.linkedin.com/in/sambessey/)